In case of emergencies caused by fire, water, or wind/tornadoes, what steps should state agencies, Alabama Community

 the design professional to be paid.
 The agreement must be limited to addressing the immediate crisis, and repair and/or

 replacement work in order to meet the emergency and cannot go beyond the scope of such work.
-O/A Agreements for
+The Owner's Declaration of Emergency must be attached to the O/A Agreement.

 Architect’s office for review.
 O/A Agreements for State Agencies, ACCS educational institutions and PSCA-funded

-emergency projects must be submitted to Division of Construction Management (DCM) for review.
+emergency projects must be submitted to DCM for review.

 The following additional terms are applicable only to state agencies whose professional services contracts are reviewed